-On 21 February 2019 the AEMC published a draft rule determination to not make a draft rule to remove the derogation applicable to the NGP.
+On 4 July 2019 the AEMC published the final rule determination to not make a rule to remove the derogation applicable to the NGP.

 The AEMC considers that that there is currently an appropriate level of protection to restrict Jemena’s ability to exercise market power.
 This protection is provided by the NGP access principles, the current market conditions and the threat of making the pipeline subject to either light or full regulation.

 Revoking the derogation would lead to two arrangements, the Part 23 framework and the NGP access principles, concurrently applying to the NGP.
 This is likely to increase regulatory complexity and increase uncertainty for prospective users of the pipeline as well as Jemena.
 Concurrent application of the two regulatory regimes may also result in adverse outcomes such as forum shopping between the regimes by prospective users of the NGP.
 Additionally, revoking the derogation for any capacity of the pipeline above its current capacity would lead to similar issues as revoking the derogation altogether.